MaitreManuel/bfmanager/README.md

 # BabyFoot Manager

-BabyFoot Manager is a [RIA](https://en.wikipedia.org/wiki/Rich_Internet_application) application which allow to generate babyfoot games.
+BabyFoot Manager is a [RIA](https://en.wikipedia.org/wiki/Rich_Internet_application) application to generate babyfoot games.
 The main feature is to create games in colaborative way.

 ### Prerequisite